-Tidepool investigating, harbor swimming, and fort exploring are all possible in the city of Boston.
+Tidepool investigating, harbor swimming, and fort exploring are all possible within the city limits of the city of Boston.
 The Boston Harbor Islands, a national and state park comprised of 34 islands and peninsulas (8 of which can be accessed via a public ferry that runs seasonally) offer all of these fantastic, family-friendly activities.
-If you are looking for a unique Boston activity with kids (in season), it’s definitely worth spending a day exploring one or more of the islands.
+If you are looking for a unique, outdoor Boston activity with kids (in season), it’s definitely worth spending a day exploring one or more of the islands.

 A Boston Hidden Gem: The Boston Harbor Islands

 In the summer, the Boston Harbor Islands are offering loads of family activities, but even without a scheduled activity, the islands are so much fun.
 We headed out this past weekend to Spectacle Island, which is best known for tide pools and sea glass, as well as for one of the few island beaches right in the city of Boston.

 Decide in advance what time you want to leave the island, because you’ll need to book your departure ferry when you get your tickets.
 Once on board, the trip to Spectacle Island is about 20 minutes or so, and the journey is fun and beautiful.
 I took loads of pictures as we sailed on the harbor.